Knowing When to Quit: Probabilistic Early Exits for Speech Separation: Dataset Descriptions

-\paragraph{WSJ0-2mix} The WSJ0-2mix~\autocite{garofoloCSRWSJ0CompleteLDC93S6A2007} dataset is generated according to a Python replica\footnote{\url{https://github.com/mpariente/pywsj0-mix}} of the original Matlab implementation.
+\paragraph{WSJ0-2mix} The WSJ0-2mix~\autocite{GarofoloCsrIComplete2007} dataset is generated according to a Python replica\footnote{\url{https://github.com/mpariente/pywsj0-mix}} of the original Matlab implementation.
 2-speaker mixtures are generated by randomly selecting utterances from different speakers in the Wall Street Journal (WSJ0) corpus.
 The training set contains 20,000 mixtures (30 hours), the validation set has 5,000 mixtures (8 hours), and the test set comprises 3,000 mixtures (5 hours).
-Speech mixtures are created by mixing pairs of utterances from different speakers at random \glspl{snr} drawn uniformly between 0 and 5 dB.
+Speech mixtures are created by mixing pairs of utterances from different speakers at random \acp{snr} drawn uniformly between 0 and 5 dB.

-\paragraph{Libri2Mix} The Libri2Mix~\autocite{cosentinoLibriMixOpenSourceDataset2020} dataset is generated according to the official script\footnote{\url{https://github.com/JorisCos/LibriMix}}, which creates 2-speaker mixtures by randomly selecting utterances from different speakers in the LibriSpeech corpus.
+\paragraph{Libri2Mix} The Libri2Mix~\autocite{CosentinoLibrimix2020} dataset is generated according to the official script\footnote{\url{https://github.com/JorisCos/LibriMix}}, which creates 2-speaker mixtures by randomly selecting utterances from different speakers in the LibriSpeech corpus.
 The loudness of each individual utterance is uniformly sampled between -25 and -33 LUFS.
 This mixing approach results in signal-to-noise ratios (SNRs) that follow a normal distribution with a mean of 0 dB and a standard deviation of 4.1 dB.
 Only the train-100set, which has 40hours/9300utterances of data, is used for training and results are reported on the test set which contains 3000 samples.

+\paragraph{WHAM!} The WHAM!~\autocite{WichernWham2019} dataset extends the WSJ0-2mix mixtures with additive environmental noise recorded in various urban environments.
+The mixtures are generated following the same procedure as for WSJ0-2mix, but with noise added at an \ac{snr} sampled uniformly in the -6 and 3 dB range between the loudest speaker and noise.

+\paragraph{WHAMR!} The WHAMR!~\autocite{MaciejewskiWhamr2020} dataset in turn extends WHAM! by introducing reverberation into the WSJ0-2mix speech mixtures before adding the WHAM! noise by convolving the speech signals with artificially generated room impulse responses designed to approximate domestic and class-room environments.